 Most relocating buyers only need two days on the ground to make a decision when the visit is properly structured.
 Day one: focused property tours of 3 to 5 shortlisted homes, a Country Club lunch, and a driving tour of the surrounding area.
 Day two: return visits to top candidates, school tours if relevant, and an initial offer strategy conversation.

-A typical Dominion contract-to-close runs 45 to 60 days.
+A typical Dominion contract-to-close runs 30 to 60 days.
 I personally manage inspection coordination, appraisal, HOA transfer documentation, Country Club membership introduction, and utility transfers.
-Most out-of-state clients do not return to San Antonio until move-in day.

 After closing, I handle introductions to the HOA, Country Club membership team, preferred contractors for any immediate projects, and relevant community figures.
 The goal is that you arrive as a resident, not as a newcomer.